Communicate. Contribute. Conserve!

 Faculty for the Communications in Conservation graduate certificate have both academic knowledge and real-world, practical experiences in communications and media engagement.
 They have also worked closely with communications researchers and specialists, conservation practitioners and scientists, and communications experts from industry, government, and other fields to develop and deliver a holistic program that reflects established and emerging ideas and practices in communications for conservation.

-Program lead Jamie Dahl (she/her) has a Ph.D. in Education and Human Resources Studies at Colorado State University.
-Her research focus is on diversity and inclusion within the natural resource professions using an environmental justice frame.
-Her prior work and education experiences include forest management, volunteer management, training, extension outreach, career coaching, education, and research consulting.
-She has been an active member of the Society of American Foresters for over 20 years and serves as the chair of SAF’s Diversity and Inclusion Working Group.
+Jamie Dahl, PhD, (she/her) is an Assistant Professor in the Human Dimensions of Natural Resources Department at Colorado State University.
+Her research focuses on inclusion and engagement within the natural resource professions.
+Her career has centered on outreach, communication, and engagement within environmental disciplines.
+Previous professional experience include outreach and extension, forest management, volunteer management, training, career coaching, and research consulting.
+She has been an active member of the Society of American Foresters for over 20 years and serves as an advisor to SAF’s Diversity and Inclusion Working Group.
 Jamie is also an active Project Learning Tree Facilitator.

 Industry Voices